 Wake up with the city to taste the Chinese breakfast of champions.

-On this tour you will sample freshly-pulled noodles, fried dumplings straight out of the wok, Shanghai’s famous xiaolongbao (soup dumplings), savoury breakfast pancakes and much more.
+On this tour, developed by Culinary Backstreets and our partner in China, UnTour, you will sample freshly-pulled noodles, fried dumplings straight out of the wok, Shanghai’s famous xiaolongbao (soup dumplings), savoury breakfast pancakes and much more.
 It’s also vegetarian- and kid-friendly.
 Come hungry!

 Fee includes everything consumed on the walk.
 Some special features:

 |Suitable for vegetarians||Children welcome|

 |Vegan substitutions available at only some stops||Terrain fairly flat/ Stroller – friendly|